VentureCraft/revisionable/readme.md

 For the most part, the revision history will hold enough information to directly output a change history, however in the cases where a foreign key is updated we need to be able to do some mapping and display something nicer than `plan_id changed from 3 to 1`.

-To help with this, there's a few helper methods to display more insightful information, so you can display something like `James changed plan from bronze to gold`.
+To help with this, there's a few helper methods to display more insightful information, so you can display something like `Chris changed plan from bronze to gold`.

 The above would be the result from this:
 ```php